 - Bank of PTO: Employees are offered a fixed number of leaves all at once.
-It usually resets on January 1st or, in some instances, on the date they started working.
+The number usually resets on January 1st or, in some instances, on the dates the employees started working.
 With this policy, there is no separation between categories (vacation, sick leave, personal days off).
 This is the most common PTO system.

 - Unlimited PTO: Employees can take time off whenever they need it, as long as it doesn’t interfere with their work.
 There’s no maximum number of days they can take.
 Unlimited PTO is a relatively new concept and very few companies have this policy.

 A good PTO policy can be one of the main benefits that will attract potential employees — so, it’s something companies need to invest time and effort in.

 In fact, many employees would accept slightly lower pay in exchange for a generous PTO plan.